iann0036/tf-cfn-provider/docs/providers/azurerm/StorageAccount.md

 `Identity` - (Optional) A Managed Service Identity block as defined below.

-### Identity Properties
+### CustomDomain Properties

-`Type` - (Required) Specifies the identity type of the Storage Account.
-At this time the only allowed value is `SystemAssigned`.
+`Name` - (Optional) The Custom Domain Name to use for the Storage Account, which will be validated by Azure.

+`UseSubdomain` - (Optional) Should the Custom Domain Name be validated by using indirect CNAME validation?.

 ### NetworkRules Properties